thorben-frank/geomatt/README.md

 ### Using the Shell Scripts
-Executing the commands all by hand is tedious which is why we provide shell scripts to ease the usage. **A word of warning:** These shell scripts only work if the relative shell scripts are executed from **within the script folder** and the dateset and pretrained model folder has been saved as described in the setup.
+Executing the commands all by hand is tedious which is why we provide shell scripts to ease the usage. **A word of warning:** These shell scripts only work if they are executed from **within the script folder** and the dateset and pretrained model folder have been saved as described in the setup.

 #### MD17
 The results for the table which displays performance on the MD17 benchmark can be obtained by executing the shell